 5020.40—Check Symbol Numbers

 Checks with serial numbers are preprinted with the four-digit checking account symbol assigned to the disbursing office from which the checks will be issued.
-FMS's Accounting Section (see the Contacts page) controls and assigns checking account symbol numbers.
+Fiscal Service’s Philadelphia Financial Center (PFC) Analysis, Reconciliation & Reporting Section (see Contacts) controls and assigns checking account symbol numbers.
 The checking account symbol number is in the upper right corner of the check, just before the preprinted serial number.
 These two numbers, separated by a hyphen, constitute the unique check number.
-The checking account symbol number and related check digit are preprinted in ink in m agnetic ink character recognition ( MICR) positions 53 through 49.
+The checking account symbol number and related check digit are preprinted in ink in magnetic ink character recognition (MICR) positions 53 through 49.

 5020.50—Check Serial Numbers

-Checks are preprinted with a serial number in the upper right corner after a hyphen immediately following the check symbol number.
+Checks are preprinted with an eight-digit serial number in the upper right corner after a hyphen, immediately following the check symbol number.
 Serial numbers must not be duplicated within the same checking account symbol.
 Serial numbers for each account symbol begin with 00001000 and continue through 99999999.
 The serial number and related check digits are preprinted in MICR positions 31 through 23.

-When all serial numbers of a check symbol have been used, FMS will assign a new checking account symbol for the next supply of checks, if necessary.
-Accordingly, as serial numbers of checks issued approach 99999999, the disbursing officer should notify FMS's Accounting Section (see the Contacts page) so a new checking account symbol can be assigned before the next supply of blank checks is ordered.
+When all serial numbers of a check symbol have been used, Fiscal Service will assign a new checking account symbol for the next supply of checks, if necessary.
+Accordingly, as serial numbers of checks issued approach 99999999, the disbursing officer should notify the Analysis, Reconciliation & Reporting Section (see Contacts) so a new checking account symbol can be assigned before the next supply of blank checks is ordered.
 When ordering the new check supply, the disbursing officer should allow additional time for the proof to be changed, in addition to the time normally required to print and deliver the checks (see subsections 5025.30 and 5025.40).

 5020.60—Emergency Check Stock

-For example, if office “A” has a fire and its entire supply of check symbol 1234 check stock is destroyed, and office “B” has such high-volume printing equipment, then disbursing office “B” can create a limited supply of emergency check symbol 1234 checks for office “A” to last until regular stock is available through normal channels.
-The emergency check stock created bears check symbol 1234 and check serial numbers in the 90-99 million range, per arrangements with the Accounting Section (see the Contacts page).
+For example, if office “A” has a fire and its entire supply of check symbol 1234 check stock is destroyed, and office “B” has high-volume printing equipment, then disbursing office “B” can create a limited supply of emergency check symbol 1234 checks for office “A” to last until regular stock is available through normal channels.
+The emergency check stock created must bear the check symbol 1234 and check serial numbers in the 90-99 million range.
+The disbursing Officer signing the emergency checks must be authorized to sign checks for that check symbol.

 Another example where emergency check stock systems may be used is during unexpected military deployment.
-Emergency military checks will bear the appropriate check symbol and serial numbers in the 90-99 million range, per agreements with the Accounting Section (see the Contacts page).
-Manual signatures for emergency check stock should be submitted to the same agency official responsible for maintaining disbursing office signatures (see subsection 5015.10).
-The disbursing office must notify the Accounting Section of the check symbol and serial number ranges involved before the creation and use of emergency checks.
+Emergency military checks will bear the appropriate check symbol and serial numbers in the 90-99 million range.
+Manual signatures for emergency check stock should be submitted to the same federal entity official responsible for maintaining disbursing office signatures (see subsection 5015.10).
+The disbursing office must notify the Analysis, Reconciliation & Reporting Section of the check symbol and serial number ranges involved before the creation and use of emergency checks.

 Disbursing offices must not use the emergency check stock system to avoid ordering checks through normal channels.
 Any emergency check stock must be created under the following conditions: